What is developmentally appropriate education?

 "We have taken several classes now from SDLAA.
 This team loves teenagers and bring a very unique flavor to learning—all the classes have been engaging, well-planned and fun!
 Teachers are knowledgeable and well-educated in their respective fields, seasoned with youth, and are approachable by parents.
 There has always been a strong communication each week regarding assignments, upcoming assignments and a recap for parents on what their youth have learned that day.
 Learning modalities are their specialty and they are willing to tailor learning to meet individual needs.
 We have been very pleased and can confidently recommend SDLAA classes."

-"My 14-year-old daughter loves attending literature with Amy.
+"My 14-year-old daughter loves attending literature.
 They read wonderful books and have amazing discussions.
 She is always excited to go and has shown such growth over the course of the class.
 I have been very impressed with the way Amy implements videos and articles to get her point across.
 I highly recommend it.
 My daughter also loves going to Science class with Peter.
 She is always excited about their discussions and tells me everything she can remember about it when she gets home.
 This has been a great experience for our whole family."

 "SDLAA is full of my kids' favorite teachers!
 Their project-based approach to education combined with their sincere interest in each student's success has helped inspire my kids so they look forward to class days.
 I have appreciated the quick response when one child is struggling with her chosen workload and their willingness to adapt assignments to be a better fit for her.
 My only complaint is that we didn't find them sooner!
 We absolutely love SDLAA!"